daubejb/daubejb.github.io/_posts/2017-06-14-OCEB 2 Certification Guide: Business Process Management - Fundamental Level.md

     Structured vs. free form approach
     - Structured - SMEs answer predefined questions, leads to consistency, possibly incomplete
     - Free from - SMEs report to analyst without predefined questions
+23. Bruce Silver provides three business process levels:
+  - Descriptive: maps business processes at a high level of detail, describes best case, provides overview of process, org units involved, the goal is to communicate business processes across organization units, for example, to upper management
+  - Analytical: higher level of detail than descriptive, all cases, handling of events, used to analyze effectiveness of process, level of detail IT departments require to create an implementation that automates
+  - Executable: Can directly be used to automate the business process
+24. Private business processes - are internal flows that are specific to an organization
+25. Public business processes - describe the interaction between a private business process and one or more parties involved.
+Only thoses process steps that are involved in the interaction of the private process are illustrated.
+The process steps of the interaction partners are not described